AustinCodingAcademy/AdvancedPowWow/03-Dev-Process.md

 * Unit testing is great, but even if you're not unit testing, you should still always have a way to somehow test your code.

+Error message debugging strategies:

+* Draw as many conclusions you can from the error message.
+* Remove yourself from the context of your project when examining the error message